dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/Assets/Articles/pHSensor-Calibration-Example.md

 <br><br>

-## Step Three: Linear Regression Equation
+## Step Three: Input 𝑎 and 𝑏 Values in the Linear Regression Equation

 The ``` value of 𝑎 ``` and ``` value of 𝑏 ``` can just be entered into the ``` linear regression ``` equation so that it becomes :